Elad (Israel) (AFP) -

 The Elad attack was condemned by the United States and Palestinian president Mahmud Abbas, who warned it could lead to spiralling violence.

-But Hamas and Islamic Jihad, another Palestinian armed group, praised the attack, calling it a consequence of unrest at Al-Aqsa.
-Neither group claimed responsibility.
+But the Gaza Strip's Islamist rulers Hamas and Islamic Jihad, another Palestinian armed group, praised the attack, calling it a consequence of unrest at Al-Aqsa.
+Neither claimed responsibility.

-'This operation demonstrates our people's anger at the occupation's attacks on holy sites,' Hamas spokesman Hazem Qassem said of the attack in Elad.
+'This operation demonstrates our people's anger at the occupation's attacks on holy sites,' Hamas spokesman Hazem Qassem said of the Elad attack.

 'The storming of the Al-Aqsa mosque cannot go unpunished.'